Attempting Everest required both preparation and passion!

 My thrilling 3-week expedition in Kyrgyzstan to climb the Lenin Peak at 7130m without oxygen made me want to go higher.

-The next step is to attempt a summit over 8000m high!
+The next step was naturally to attempt a summit over 8000m high!

 The Everest Expedition

 Mount Everest is the highest peak in the world at 8849m and is located between Tibet and Nepal.

 It is called "Chomolungma" in Tibetan which means "mother goddess of the world" and its Nepalese name is "Sagarmatha" or "top of the ocean of existence".

 In 1953 Edmund Hillary and Sherpa Tenzing Norgay were the first to climb it.

 Before 18: Grand Paradis (4060m), glaciers in Vanoise, France

 2013: GR20 (Corsica), Mount Blanc (4800m, France)